 This young man and woman were sitting on the spot famously dubbed “the grassy knoll” on November 22, 1963.
 They had a front row seat for a key moment in 20th century U.S. history: the murder of a popular liberal president.

-They were two young African-Americans, friendly or perhaps in love.
-Perhaps they admired President Kennedy.
-While JFK was reviled by many whites in Dallas for his liberal views, he was popular among blacks.
-If they came to see JFK and First Lady Jackie in person, they witnessed a nightmare.
+They were two young African-Americans, friends or perhaps siblings.
+While JFK was reviled by many whites in Dallas for his liberal policies, he was popular among young black people for his support of their aspirations for equal rights.
+They came to see JFK and First Lady Jackie in person, and they witnessed a nightmare.

 “There was a colored couple.
 I figure they were between 18 and 21, a boy and a girl, sitting on a bench, just almost, oh, parallel with me, on my right side, close to the fence, ” recalled Marilyn Sitzman, a bystander who also witnessed JFK’s assassination.